jose-a-sa/fcup-thesis/README.md

 The recommended Latex distribution is [**TeXLive 2016**](https://www.tug.org/texlive) (Windows/Ubuntu).
 You can get it on the macOS by downloading **MacTeX** in [**here**](https://www.tug.org/mactex).
 The distribution [**MiKTeX**](https://miktex.org/) it is likely to work, but you may have to manually install some packages depending on your settings.

 For the Arial font and all packages to work, **_main.tex_** must be executed with `xelatex`.
-After making the proper modifications to the file **_vars.tex_**, you must run `xelatex -interaction=nonstopmode -file-line-error -pdf main` in the workspace root to generate the output pdf.
+After making the proper modifications to the file **_vars.tex_**, you must run `xelatex -interaction=nonstopmode -file-line-error main` in the workspace root to generate the output pdf.
 Due to the use of external fonts, compilation may take more than a full minute.

 Alternatively, a simpler way would be to use the online service like [**ShareLaTeX**](https://www.sharelatex.com) to obtain the layout pages.
 Download a copy of the repository under _Clone or download > Download ZIP_.
 Then, in ShareLaTeX website, import the downloaded .zip file in _New project > Upload project_, making sure that that the compiler is set to _XeLaTeX_ under _Menu > Settings_.